Why have certain cities fostered creativity over time?

 This study of European city development showed that first the space must be amenable to creative individuals and then people can flourish.
 This is similar to the conclusions of Eric Weiner in The Geography of Genius who identified diversity, disorder, and discernment as keys to creative genius.

-Echoing Marshall McLuhan’s observation that “the medium is the message”, we can see how our our physical and cultural spaces affect us.
+Echoing Marshall McLuhan’s observation that “the medium is the message”, we can see how our physical and cultural spaces affect us.
 Creativity is influenced by architecture and the environment influences psychological, sociological, aesthetic, and learning factors.
 It’s all connected.

 “Architectural models address built environments, emphasizing both interior and exterior features of building design that allow, encourage, prohibit, or inhibit various behaviors.
 Psychological models discuss environmental attributes that set conditions for or even control human behavior.
 Sociological models emphasize the importance of environment in terms of how it facilitates human interactions.
 By emphasizing individual appreciation of the environment, aesthetic models address the relationship of values to human behavior.
 Workplace training models, including human factors engineering, emphasize the fit between environment and person and seek out optimal conditions for performance.” — Rodney Fulton